amidaware/trmm-docs/docs/faq.md

 A lot of features in the web UI are hidden behind right-click menus; almost everything has a right click menu so if you don't see something, try right clicking on it.

-## Where are the Linux / Mac agents?
+## Where are the Mac agents?

-Linux / Mac agents are currently under development.
-[MeshCentral](../mesh_integration) is a 2nd piece of software that installs along TRMM, it is Mac/Linux compatible but will only work when using your `https://mesh.EXAMPLE.COM` URL.
+Mac agents are currently under development.
+[MeshCentral](../mesh_integration) is a 2nd piece of software that installs along TRMM, it is Mac compatible but will only work when using your `https://mesh.EXAMPLE.COM` URL.
 It will *NOT* make agents appear in the TRMM admin interface.
 See the [MeshCentral User Guide](https://info.meshcentral.com/downloads/MeshCentral2/MeshCentral2UserGuide.pdf) on how to configure/use MeshCentral.

 ## Can I run Tactical RMM locally behind NAT **without** exposing my RMM server to the internet?